This article was last updated on Wednesday, May 13, 2020 at 7:00pm.

 - At this time, pregnant women don’t appear to be at a higher risk for contracting the virus.

-- If you don’t have COVID-19 and are interested in pursuing assisted reproductive technology (ART), the American Society for Reproductive Medicine (ASRM) recommends that clinics postpone all elective procedures, including intrauterine insemination (IUI), in-vitro fertilization (IVF), and non-urgent egg or embryo freezing.
+- If you don’t have COVID-19 and are interested in pursuing assisted reproductive technology (ART), the American Society for Reproductive Medicine (ASRM) recommends that clinics in regions with reduced transmission rates consider reopening fertility clinics after assessing disease analysis and hospital capacity in their area.
 If you’re a patient going through IVF or IUI, you should speak to your fertility clinic about next steps.

 - If you meet the diagnostic criteria for COVID-19, it’s recommended that you avoid getting pregnant and wait until the illness subsides before pursuing ART.